nes-lab/shepherd-nova/docs/content/infrastructure.md

 Most software for this testbed is directly unit-tested during development.
 Tests that are hardware independent are also executed on GitHub via continuous integration workflows.
-Firmwares and other hard-to-test elements are at least compiled and / or run through a static analysis in these workflows.
+Firmwares and other hard-to-test elements are at least compiled and / or run through a static analysis in these GitHub workflows.
-Drafting new releases is only possible when these workflows pass.
+Merging pull-requests and drafting new releases is only possible when these workflows pass.
 This won't make the system perfect, but at least catches a big chunk of possible flaws.

-As an example the software-stack of the observer offers a special loopback-test to validate data-consistency for the following route used by emulation-experiments:
+As an example for our testing the software-stack of the observer offers a special loopback-test to validate data-consistency for the following route used by emulation-experiments:

 ```
     Input-File